simondotm/nx-firebase/README.md

 > **Note**: This project is the work of a couple of days, and I'm not at all yet fluent with the inner workings of Nx plugins so its pretty hacky/basic just now.
 It does what I needed it to do, and so maybe it will be useful to others also.

+## To create the plugin workspace

+`npx create-nx-plugin simondotm --pluginName nxfirebase`

 ## To build the plugin